Other Ballator Types

 Breeding: Desert mares are notoriously wary of stallions, and thus breeding is a rare act that a female Desert may only experience a few times in her lifetime.
 Not only is it a rare occurrence, it is a violent, tiring one, and once a stallion sees a mare he will almost always chase, buffet, intimidate and bite her until she submits.
 After they mate, they part ways, often never seeing one another again.
 As such, Desert mares do not form the strongest of bonds with their foals.
 They are tough mothers and will leave a foal if it is not thriving.

-Any cross involving a Desert Ballator will almost assuredly end up with a dead foal or a severely deformed one.
+Any cross except with the sub-type Steppe involving a Desert Ballator will almost assuredly end up with a dead foal or a severely deformed one.
+Steppe Ballators, being the Sub-type of the Desert Ballator, may be bred together; the result is usually a healthy but sterile foal.

 Deserts and Steppes are the only Ballators able to possess the Oryx gene, which used to be very commonly seen on all Deserts.
 They also are the only types to have the Inverted Horn Mutation gene.